RyadT/someProjects/README.md

-Delineo outut map animation can be found here: https://youtu.be/GQlaK0gMoi4.
+Delineo output map animation can be found here: https://youtu.be/GQlaK0gMoi4.